 - Aloe vera

 - Natural oils like Almond oil or Coconut oil(see an early post on other uses of coconut oil here)

 The best way to get rid of razor bumps for good is to change the way you shave if your present method of shaving is not working.
-You should use a good shaving cream and have a good aftershave care to prevent irritation.
+You should use good shaving cream or shaving gel and have good aftershave care to prevent irritation.